 S.B.
-No. 1444 aims to amend the Tax Code to expand the authority of certain municipalities in Texas to utilize tax revenue generated from hotel and convention center projects.
-The bill specifically updates Section 351.152, which outlines the applicability of the subchapter to various municipalities based on specific population criteria and geographic characteristics.
-Notably, the bill introduces new eligibility criteria for municipalities, including those that are the county seat of a county with a population of 60,000 or less that borders the Rio Grande and contains a United States military fort listed in the National Register of Historic Places, as well as municipalities through which the Comal River flows.
+No. 1444 amends Section 351.152 of the Texas Tax Code to expand the applicability of certain tax revenue derived from hotel and convention center projects to additional municipalities.
+The bill introduces new criteria for eligibility, including municipalities that are the county seat of a county with a population of 60,000 or less that borders the Rio Grande and contains a United States military fort listed in the National Register of Historic Places.
+Additionally, it adds a new category for municipalities through which the Comal River flows.

-Additionally, the bill removes a previous eligibility criterion related to municipalities with a population of 35,000 or more that contain a railroad museum and are located in a county with a population of 800,000 or more adjacent to a county with a population of four million or more.
-The proposed changes are intended to enhance the ability of certain municipalities to leverage tax revenue for development projects, thereby promoting economic growth and tourism in those areas.
-The bill is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that threshold is not met.
+The bill also removes a previous provision that allowed for a municipality with a population of 35,000 or more that contains a railroad museum and is located in a county with a population of 800,000 or more and adjacent to a county with a population of four million or more.
+The changes aim to enhance the ability of certain municipalities to utilize tax revenue for development projects, thereby promoting economic growth in those areas.
+The act is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that threshold is not met.

 Senate Committee Report: Tax Code 351.152 (Tax Code 351)